lindenlab/env/README.md

 # env

 ## Credit - this repo is a heavily modified version of env by https://github.com/caarlos0 .
-We just reworked the feature set to meet our needs.
+Also major portions we adapted from github.com/joho/godotenv.

 ## env utility functions